taranjeet/taranjeet.github.io/_posts/2017-07-09-journey-so-far-with-cloudcv.md

 time.
 After having worn so many hats, now I feel I should wear the “Community” hat.
 Helping first-time contributors onboard quickly on the project is what I am looking forward to.

+One of the interesting areas that I am actively looking forward to is product design, especially from the frontend perspective.
+We have an awesome designer Akash Jain, who I feel will be my SPOC for this.
+A very important thing for which Deshraj and I are really hustling (most of the times figuring out) is setting up organisational values and culture.
+Being a part of an open source organisation is an amazing thing, but setting up organisational values and guidelines when an organisation is growing is a challenging problem.
+For this, I feel Harsh, [Dhruv](https://www.facebook.com/dhruv.batra.dbatra) and [Devi](https://www.facebook.com/deviparikh) will help us.

+#### Summary

+To sum up, my experience till now in CloudCV organisation has been really AMAZING.
+Thanks, CloudCV for such an opportunity and the ongoing learnings. :)